 If you hear your heating and cooling system clicking repeatedly, consider it a sign that an electrical component is faulty.
-Since you should never address electrical issues yourself, we always recommend calling our repair technicians.
+Since you should never address electrical issues yourself, we always recommend calling our AC repair technicians.
 Our skilled team will let you know whether a simple fix will get your HVAC system up and running again or whether it’s time to start thinking about an air conditioner replacement.

-Banging and clanking noises often indicate that an HVAC part has become loose and has begun moving around freely.
+Banging and clunking noises often indicate that an HVAC part has become loose and has begun moving around freely.
 Usually, the motor or blower is the culprit, but you can’t be certain without a professional inspection.

-Since banging and clanking noises tend to get worse, it’s best to turn off your HVAC system and call our team for repairs.
+Since banging and clunking noises tend to get worse, it’s best to turn off your HVAC system and call our team for repairs.
 We’ll get to the source of the problem right away and determine how to fix it quickly and effectively.

 Vibrations and related noises coming from your HVAC system might not seem serious, but we don’t recommend ignoring them.
 They could be the result of a loose part creating pressure on a key component of your heating and cooling system, and both the noise and the impact could worsen over time.

 When you hear a vibrating noise coming from your heating and cooling system, calling for HVAC maintenance is a smart idea.
 Performing a tuneup and inspection allows our heating and cooling technicians to identify any parts that need tightening before they become completely detached and cause serious damage.

 AC Buzzing Sounds